 - Kidney tests

-- Advice on diet
+- Advice on what to eat

-- Care from diabetes specialists
+- Care from diabetes specialists if you need it

-- Good care if you’re in hospital
+- Good care if you go into hospital

 - Support with any sexual problems